krudie/IDES/docs/dev/develop.md

 - Max line width is 120 characters
 - Curly braces open on the same line
 - Single-line **if** statements must be enclosed in curly braces

+Code formatting is enforced via the Spotless Gradle plugin which is configured via `IDES-code-style.xml`.

 ## Architecture